dzekelid/users/_listings/aws-identity-and-access-management/action-updateuser-get.md

 ---
 swagger: "2.0"
 info:
-  title: AWS Identity and Access Management API
+  title: AWS Identity and Access Management API Update User
   version: 1.0.0
+  description: Updates the name and/or the path of the specified IAM user.
 schemes:
 - http
 produces: